List of presidents of Iowa State University: Seaman A. Knapp

 Knapp and his wife Maria Elizabeth Hotchkiss were married in 1856 and had six children.

 Knapp Street, near the ISU campus, is named for Knapp.
 A former residence hall named after Knapp was demolished in 2005.

 Leigh S. J. Hunt

-Leigh Smith John Hunt (1855 – October 5, 1933) was the 3rd president of ISU.
+Leigh Smith John Hunt (August 1855 – October 5, 1933) was the 3rd president of ISU.

 Born in Indiana and died in Las Vegas, Nevada.